Disease-Modifying Therapy for MS in the Era of COVID-19

 There is conflicting evidence regarding the safety of rituximab and its use during the pandemic.
 Investigators from one study team suggested that it be used with caution, though it has not been shown to increase morbidity and mortality.

-“At the beginning of the pandemic, it was thought that patients with MS had a higher risk for SARS-CoV-2 infection than the general population.
-After several waves of the pandemic, the descriptions in the medical literature have led us to consider that it is not the disease itself or its treatment that increases the susceptibility or incidence of the disease, but the morbidity within the patient (Figure),” explains Dr. Agüera.
+“At the beginning of the pandemic, it was thought that patients with MS had a higher risk for SARSCoV-2 infection than the general population.
+After several waves of the pandemic, the descriptions in the medical literature have led us to consider that it is not the disease itself or its treatment that increases the susceptibility or incidence of the disease, but the morbidity within the patient (Figure),” the researchers wrote.
 “To date, anti-CD20 agents are the only treatments related to greater COVID-19 susceptibility, but only time and new publications will be able to clarify this association.
-Physicians should not delay MS treatments during the pandemic, and these DMTs should not be a concern, although the predisposition with anti-CD20 is pending elucidation.”
+Physicians should not delay MS treatments during the pandemic, and these DMTs should not be aconcern, although the predisposition with antiCD20 is pending elucidation.”